In this world of anxiety and fear, it is a radical thing to proclaim the eternal security of the believer.

 “Peter writes about Christians who forsook the Lord and were condemned,” they say.
 “So much for once saved, always saved.”

 Hardly a month goes by when I don’t have occasion to talk about 2 Peter 2.
+Does 2 Peter 2 say you can lose your salvation?
+No!
 In this chapter, Peter warns about false teachers who deny the Lord and teach heresy.
-Let there be no doubt he is not referring to Christians.
-These people are slaves of depravity (v.19) who never stop sinning (v.14).
+He is NOT referring to Christians.
+These heretics are slaves of depravity (v.19) who never stop sinning (v.14).
 They are not saints but brute beasts who are condemned to perish (v.12).

 But were these sinners once saints?
 Were they Christians who lost the way, and fell beyond the reach of grace?